Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Theory

 \begin{theorem} Suppose Assumptions \ref{asm:dist_multivariate}-\ref{asm:minor} hold.
 Fix $\alpha \in (0,1)$, and for some absolute constant $C>0$, define the regularization parameter in Algorithm~\ref{alg:asymmetric_sparse_cca} as $\lambda = C\sqrt{\frac{d}{N}\log (p\alpha^{-1})}$.
 Then, with probability $1-\alpha$, we have that, for $k = 1, \ldots K$,

-where $\theta_k$ and $\eta_k$ denote the high- and low-dimensional population canonical vectors, respectively. \end{theorem} The proof follows directly from Theorem \ref{thm:multivariate_canonical_vector_bound_probabilistic_slow} in the appendices.
+where $\theta_k$ and $\eta_k$ denote the high- and low-dimensional population canonical vectors, respectively. \end{theorem} The proof follows directly from Theorem \ref{thm:multivariate_canonical_vector_bound_probabilistic_slow} in the supplementary materials.
 We refer to this bound as a ``slow"-rate bound, as it makes fewer assumptions but results in slower convergence rates relative to the sample size $N$.
 Specifically, we make no sparsity assumptions on the high-dimensional canonical vectors.
-In Theorem \ref{thm:multivariate_canonical_vector_bound_probabilistic_fast}, we provide the ``fast"-rate bound, where under more restrictive assumptions, the term ${\bl \frac{d}{N}\log \bl p\alpha^{-1} \br \br} ^{1/2}$ is replaced by ${ \frac{d}{N}\log \bl p\alpha^{-1} \br}$, similar to what is observed in lasso regression problems \parencite{hastie2015statistical}.
+In Theorem \ref{thm:multivariate_canonical_vector_bound_probabilistic_fast} in the supplementary materials, we provide the ``fast"-rate bound, where under more restrictive assumptions, the term ${\bl \frac{d}{N}\log \bl p\alpha^{-1} \br \br} ^{1/2}$ is replaced by ${ \frac{d}{N}\log \bl p\alpha^{-1} \br}$, similar to what is observed in lasso regression problems \parencite{hastie2015statistical}.
 The proof of Theorem~\ref{thm:main_theorem_multivariate_case} hinges on two key components: firstly, deterministic group lasso bounds for in-sample prediction error \parencite{gaynanova2020prediction}, and secondly, the rates at which $\twoinfnorm{\Sigma_{XY} - \hat{\Sigma}_{XY}}$ and $\twonorm{B^{\T}(\sigmax - \sigmaxhat) B}$ converge to zero under the sub-Gaussian assumptions for $X$ and $Y$.
 Here, $\sigmaxhat$ and $\hat{\Sigma}_{XY}$ represent the sample covariance matrices.
-As an intermediate step in the proof, we show Theorem \ref{thm:operator_norm_bound}, which gives similar slow and fast rate bounds for the estimated canonical correlations $\hat{\gamma}_k$.
+As an intermediate step in the proof, we show Theorem \ref{thm:operator_norm_bound} in the supplementary materials, which gives similar slow and fast rate bounds for the estimated canonical correlations $\hat{\gamma}_k$.

-Under the stated assumptions the canonical vector estimates are consistent.
+Under the stated assumptions, the canonical vector estimates are consistent.
 Moreover, our rates of convergence depend on the dimension of the high-dimensional data, $p$, only through $\log(p)$.
 The bounds for the $k$th canonical directions depend on the nearest canonical correlation gaps, resembling those concerning the variance in the PCA literature.

 We emphasize that our rates are dependent on $\sigmax$ only through $\twoinfnorm{\sigmax}$, and not $\twonorm{\sigmax}$.
 The norm $\twoinfnorm{\sigmax}$ can be much smaller than $\twonorm{\sigmax}$, particularly when many of the $X_j$'s are correlated with one another.
 This property highlights the robustness of the proposed methodology in the high-dimensional setting, where highly correlated covariates are commonplace.